 Book reviews are welcome as are Letters to the editor; both should carry the author's full name and affiliation, and should be limited to 500 words.
-Communications and Viewpoints up to two pages in length may also reflect minor research contributions, works-in-progress or ideas to stimulate debate.
+Communications and Viewpoints up to two pages in length (or longer, by negotiation with the editor-in-chief) may also reflect minor research contributions, works-in-progress or ideas to stimulate debate.